openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 **chemical equation response problem**

   A problem that allows learners to enter chemical equations as answers.
-For more information, see :ref:`partnercoursestaff:Chemical Equation`.
+For more information, see :ref:`Chemical Equation`.

 .. _Circuit Schematic_g: